Hong Kong regulatory compliance

 Under sections 248 and 288, any public officer or member or employee of certain bodies who in his capacity as such obtains inside information about a corporation will be deemed to be connected with that corporation.

-“Inside information” in relation to a corporation means specific information about:
+Section 245(1) of the SFO defines “inside information” in relation to a corporation as specific information about:

 - the corporation;